Best Time to See the Northern Lights in Alaska (Month-by-Month Guide)

 • Crowds: Drop off sharply

 October is incredible for consistent viewing.
-This is when tours really start to fill up—if you’re planning on going out with a guide, booking ahead helps.
+This is when tours really start to fill up β€” if you're planning to go out with a guide, booking ahead makes a real difference.

 November